-Defined terms/Terms defined in the Rules are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.
+Defined terms/Terms defined in the Rules and the IESS Rule are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.

 The words, phrases and abbreviations in the table below have the meanings set out opposite them when used in these Procedures.